mlatu-lang/mlatu/README.md

 Mlatu is a statically typed, stack-based functional programming language designed for simplicity, speed, and safety.

 Very experimental: contributions welcome, but please don't use this in production.
-If you wish to contribute see the CONTRIBUTING.md for more information.
+If you wish to contribute see [here](/CONTRIBUTING.md) for more information.

 ## About the name

 "Mlatu" is the Lojban word for "cat", referencing [Cat][Cat GitHub] by Christopher Diggins, [Kitten][Kitten Site] by Jon Purdy, and the fact that Mlatu is a con*cat*enative programming language.

 "Mlatu" is pronounced "melatoo".

-## Todo (unordered)

-- [ ] Create a compiler backend that generates WASM

-- [ ] Create a formatter that can format the common files

-- [ ] Benchmark or profile so that performance can be optimized

-- [ ] Hint on code that is repetitious of common functions

-- [ ] Support generic trait instances

-- [ ] Support trait constraints on parameters

 ## Examples